Circular economy

 Next step

-⭢ Expand material reporting across all brands and categories.
+⭢ Expand material reporting to encompass the full Amer Sports scope, all softgoods and hardgoods categories.

 Circularity in action – brand highlights